Ōtamahua/Quail Island tracks

 Dog Kennel Track

-This track offers access to the replica dog kennels historic site from Whakamaru Beach and is a short cut across the island if you have limited time.
+This track gives access to the replica dog kennels historic site, and is also a shortcut across the island.

 Ōtamahua/Quail Island lies within Whakaraupō/Lyttelton Harbour, close to Christchurch City.

 There is a regular ferry service from Lyttelton Wharf.
 Ensure you know when the last ferry leaves Quail Island to get back to Lyttelton.
-Once you’ve booked, you'll get a discount code.
 Black Cat Cruises schedule and fees.

 Alternatively, you can make your own way to the Island by canoe, kayak or private boat.